MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-smartsheet-to-microsoft-cloud-app-security.md

 ---
-title: Connect Smartsheet to Cloud App Security
+title: Connect Smartsheet to Defender for Cloud Apps
-description: This article provides instructions for connecting Microsoft Cloud App Security to your existing Smartsheet using the App Connector APIs. ms.date: 08/12/2021 ms.topic: how-to
+description: This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Smartsheet using the App Connector APIs. ms.date: 08/12/2021 ms.topic: how-to
 ---
-# Connect Smartsheet to Microsoft Cloud App Security
+# Connect Smartsheet to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for connecting Microsoft Cloud App Security to your existing Smartsheet using the App Connector APIs.
+This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Smartsheet using the App Connector APIs.
 This connection gives you visibility into and control over your organization's Smartsheet use.

 ## Prerequisites